What is Business Process Management?

-Business process management (BPM) refers to the work of identifying, evaluating, and optimizing individual processes in order to achieve business goals.
-BPM initiatives usually aim to improve a product, customer experience, or operational efficiency.
+Business process management (BPM) is the discipline of identifying, evaluating, and optimizing individual processes in order to achieve business goals.
+BPM initiatives aim to improve product development, customer experience, and operational efficiency.

 According to BPM experts John Jeston and Johan Nelis, business process management is the “achievement of an organization’s objectives through the improvement, management, and control of essential business processes.”